Raimel Tapia Player Props: Brewers vs. Pirates

 Raimel Tapia At The Plate

-- Tapia has four doubles, a triple, two home runs and 10 walks while batting .226.
+- Tapia is hitting .231 with four doubles, a triple, two home runs and 12 walks.

+- Tapia has reached base via a hit in 20 games this year (of 43 played), and had multiple hits in four of those games.

+- He has homered in two of 43 games played this year, and in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.